aaroncampf/Pricebook-Xamarin.Forms-/README.md

 ## Disclaimer
-This was build for AJP Northwest and uploaded with permission in return a free prototype.
+This was built for AJP Northwest and uploaded with permission in return a free prototype.

 ## Pricebook Tab